-- "All Funds" captures spending from all of the State's various revenue sources, including taxes, fees, fines, Federal grants, bond proceeds, lottery proceeds, and other miscellaneous receipts.
+- 1 7"All Funds" captures spending from all of the State's various revenue sources, including taxes, fees, fines, Federal grants, bond proceeds, lottery proceeds, and other miscellaneous receipts.
 This concept includes the four fund types which comprise the Governmental Funds Financial Plan: the General Fund (the repository for the majority of State-imposed taxes and fees), Special Revenue funds (including funds earmarked for specific purposes like lottery proceeds, fishing licenses, or Federal grants), Capital Projects funds and Debt Service funds.
-Another three fund types Internal Service funds, Enterprise funds and Fiduciary funds are included as well. - There are four major categories of spending: State Operations, Aid to Localities, Capital Projects and Debt Service. - This column includes the appropriations for the current fiscal year.
-Adjustments, such as the recommended transfer of a program or an item to another fund or agency for the coming fiscal year, are included to provide for year-to-year comparability. - This column displays the appropriations recommended to be made to the agency for 1999-2000.
+Another three fund types Internal Service funds, Enterprise funds and Fiduciary funds are included as well. - 2 There are four major categories of spending: State Operations, Aid to Localities, Capital Projects and Debt Service. - 3 This column displays the appropriations available for the current fiscal year.
+Adjustments, such as the recommended transfer of a program or an item to another fund or agency for the next fiscal year, are included to provide for year-to-year comparability. - 4 This column displays the appropriations recommended for the next fiscal year.
 As explained in the "Financial Terminology" section of this Guide, appropriations represent an authorization to incur spending obligations during the fiscal year, up to the specified amount.
-Cash payments for those obligations may occur during the fiscal year of the appropriation, or during the first part of the ensuing fiscal year. - A reappropriation is a prior-year or current-year appropriation which will not have been fully expended by the end of the current fiscal year and which has been recommended for extension.
-For a further discussion of Capital Projects reappropriations see Note 2 of Table X.
+Cash payments for those obligations may occur during the fiscal year of the appropriation, or during the first part of the ensuing fiscal year. - 5 This column displays the difference between the appropriations available in the current fiscal year and the amounts recommended for the next fiscal year, with negative amounts displayed in parentheses. - 6 A reappropriation is a prior-year or current-year appropriation which will not be fully spent by the end of the current fiscal year and which has been recommended for extension.